AI & Travel

 Which Trip Planning App Should You Actually Use?

-After testing every app on this list, our honest take: most travelers are better off with one good all-in-one planner than four single-purpose apps.
-Here is a practical decision framework based on what actually matters for your trip type.
+Based on our comparison, most travelers are better off with one good all-in-one planner than four single-purpose apps.
+Here's a practical decision framework based on what actually matters for your trip type.

 Group trip with friends: Collaboration and expense splitting are your priorities.
-Wanderlog handles the group planning side with voting and real-time editing.
-Pair it with Splitwise or Tricount for proper expense splitting.
+Wanderlog handles the group planning side with voting and real-time editing, but you'll need Splitwise alongside for proper expense splitting.
+TripProf combines both (collaboration with viewer/editor roles and built-in expense splitting), so one app covers both needs, though it lacks Wanderlog's voting feature.

 Frequent business traveler: TripIt Pro is built for you.
 Email forwarding, flight alerts, and seat trackers are worth $49/year if you fly monthly.
 Add Flighty if you want the fastest delay predictions and don't mind paying extra for Apple-only.